serverless/blog/posts/2017-07-05-serverless-v1.17.0.md

 ## Serverless Examples

-The [Serverless Examples Repository](https://github.com/serverless/examples) is an excellent resource if you want to explore some real world examples and learn more about what Serverless architectures look like.
+The [Serverless Examples Repository](https://github.com/serverless/examples) is an excellent resource if you want to explore some real world examples and learn more about the Serverless Framework and serverless architectures in general.

 ## Serverless Plugins